-Your PO has the authority to lodge a warrant against you in response to any violation.
+Your Probation Officer has the authority to lodge a warrant against you in response to any violation.

-Ask your PO to explain the Warrant and Violation Hear ing Procedures.
+Ask your Probation Officer to explain the Warrant and Violation Hearing Procedures.

-If it has been determines that you have violated your Probation or Parole, he/she may schedule a violation hearing.
+If it has been determined that you have violated your Probation or Parole, he/she may schedule a violation hearing.

 The APPD will advise you of the Violation Hearing date and time.